Font Size:

 Rabies Section

 The Mobile Laboratory performs rabies testing for medical management purposes when there has been human or domestic animal exposure by a suspect animal.
 Testing is done on mammals only.
-Rabies testing is performed on the brain of the specimen so it is important that care is taken to not damage the head if the animal needs to be euthanized.
+Rabies testing is performed on the brain of the specimen, so it is important that care is taken to avoid damage to the head if the animal needs to be euthanized.

-The Mobile Laboratory can safely handle animal heads the size of dogs and cats.
-Larger animals such as cows,horses, and hogs must be sent to a State Veterinary Laboratory.
+The Mobile Laboratory can safely handle animal heads from dogs and cats.
+Larger animals such as cows, horses, and hogs must be sent to a State Veterinary Laboratory.

 Rabies Submission Instructions